 Finally, programmes should not directly exhort viewers to buy or hire products or services being advertised, make special promotional references to these products or give them undue prominence.

-Sponsorship refers to the practice whereby a company or legal person contributes to the funding of an audiovisual media service with the aim of promoting its name, brand, image, activities or products.
+Sponsorship refers to the practice whereby a company or legal person contributes to the funding of an audiovisual media service, a video-sharing platform service, user-generated videos or programmes with the aim of promoting its name, brand, image, activities or products.

 Viewers should be clearly informed of the existence of a sponsorship agreement, for example by a reference to the product or service or a distinctive sign, at the beginning, during or at the end of the programme.

-Sponsorship should not encourage behaviour that is harmful to health and safety or to environmental protection.
+As with product placement, the responsibility and editorial independence of the television channel must be maintained.
+Sponsorship should not directly exhort viewers to buy or hire goods or services or encourage behaviour that is harmful to health and safety or to environmental protection.

-Sponsorship by companies producing cigarettes and other tobacco products is prohibited.
+Sponsorship by companies producing cigarettes and other tobacco products as well as electronic cigarettes and refill bottles is prohibited.
 Companies that produce or sell medicinal products and offer medical treatment may promote their name, but the promotion of medicinal products or specific medical treatment available only on prescription is prohibited.